asizikov/asizikov.github.io/content/blog/2015-06-27-resharper-custom-live-templates.md

 ## Availability

 Live templates allow us to define the scope where the template will be available.
-In our case async keyword is valid in the context of C# 5.0 and higher versions.
+In our case, the async keyword is valid in the context of C# 5.0 and higher versions.

 To do so, click the Availability link on the right side and select the option "In C# where type member declaration is allowed".
 This will prevent the template from being activated in unexpected places (like inside the method).
 After that, set the minimum C# version to 5.0.